Vincenzo De Luca: President of Campania

 In late 2014, De Luca announced his candidacy as president of Campania.
-In March 2025, he won the primary elections with 52% of the vote, becoming the PD-led centre-left coalition candidate for the 2015 Campania regional election.
+In March 2015, he won the primary elections with 52% of the vote, becoming the PD-led centre-left coalition candidate for the 2015 Campania regional election.
 On 31 May 2015, De Luca was elected president of Campania, with 41% of the vote, defeating incumbent president Stefano Caldoro with a margin of 66,000 votes.
 During the COVID-19 pandemic, which caused the postponement of the election from May to September, he was re-elected in the 2020 Campania regional election, which he won with 68% of the vote.
 In November 2021, De Luca was investigated for corruption regarding a scandal involving the maintenance of city streets, public greenery, and parks of Salerno.
 The public prosecutor denounced the presence of an alleged cartel composed of eight cooperatives, which allegedly rigged the public procurements' tenders.
 The news was first reported by Massimo Giletti, who published a video on Twitter that was picked up by the Corriere della Sera.

+In 2025, De Luca was term-limited and could not run for a third term as regional president.
+He struck an agreement with PD's national secretary Elly Schlein, agreeing to support Roberto Fico of the Five Star Movement as the centre-left coalition's candidate, in exchange for having his son Piero elected the regional secretary of PD in Campania.
+In the election, the candidates affiliated with De Luca ran as part of A Testa Alta ("Head Held High") list in the centre-left coalition, including his vice president Fulvio Bonavitacola; the list received 8.34% of the votes and returned 4 councillors.